b33j0r/nit/README.md

 ## Components

-A `Repository` object doesn't actually do a whole lot.
+A `RepositoryProxy` object doesn't actually do a whole lot.
 It defines operations at a high level and then relies on parameterizable component objects for specific behavior.

  * `SerializationStrategy`: converts objects into bytes
  * `BaseStorageStrategy`: saves and retrieves objects to and from the repository